skukla/vm-from-scratch/B2B.md

 Make the following updates to the following entities:

+**NB:** Changes to website, store, and store view codes are optional.

 1. Luma Website:
 	1. Name: `Luma B2C Website`
 2. Luma Website > Luma Store: